 In an ever-changing world, we recognise that a clear way of improving achievement and promoting equity as we future-proof our girls, is to broaden the number of students who are given high level opportunities.
-Unique to Seymour, this is achieved through an individualised, targeted, supported, and connected small group model.
+Unique to Seymour, this is achieved through an individualised, supported, connected and targeted group model.

-Research states that any form of small-grouping, whether teacher-selected or mixed ability, is better than the traditional ‘whole class instruction’.
-Seymour Junior Years girls work in small English and Mathematics groups for extended periods of time every day.
-Individual growth and student success are monitored closely, with small groups ensuring that no child falls through the cracks or goes under the radar.
+Research states that any form of targeted-grouping, whether teacher-selected or mixed ability, is better than the traditional ‘whole class instruction’.
+Seymour Junior Years girls work in English and Mathematics specialist groups for extended periods of time every day.
+Individual growth and student success are monitored closely, with targeted groups ensuring that no child falls through the cracks or goes under the radar.
 Our girls are challenged, supported, and learning for extended periods of time, because we know that’s how girls learn best.

-Seymour’s unique small group model puts girls first, right from the beginning.
+Seymour’s unique targeted group learning model puts girls first, right from the beginning.
 It builds strong academic foundations, setting girls up for a future of success, and options.
 Underpinned by a culture of kindness and friendship, our girls just simply love school.

 We know that the single most powerful influence on achievement is the teacher.
 As such our attention is directed towards higher quality teaching and higher expectations, understanding that all students from Prep to Year 6 can meet appropriate challenges within this small group learning model.
 We recognised early that expert teachers differ from experienced ones and therefore identified, esteemed, and trained our teachers to be experts in their fields.